Debit and Credit

-It has also been described as a bildungsroman Anton Wohlfart is the emerging hero.
+It has also been described as a bildungsroman, with Anton Wohlfart as the emerging hero.
 As a result of his manifold experiences, he develops a putatively sober and virtuous outlook (Weltanschauung).

-In 1977, the novel came close to being filmed by Rainer Werner Fassbinder, but after a debate about its alleged anti-semitic content this project was abandoned.
+In 1977, the novel came close to being filmed by Rainer Werner Fassbinder, but after a debate about its alleged antisemitic content this project was abandoned.

 It was translated into English as Debit and Credit by Georgiana Malcolm née Harcourt in 1857.

 Plot

 After the death of his father, young Anton Wohlfart begins an apprenticeship in the office of the merchant T. O. Schröter in Breslau.
 Anton quickly succeeds through honest and diligent work, achieving a proper bourgeois existence.
 He has a variety of experiences with the Schröter family and also with the noble family of the Rothsattels.
 He later becomes involved with the liquidation of the estate of the Rothsattel family, an obvious symbol of the decline of the nobility and of its clash with emergent capitalist forces.

 Anton has repeated interactions with two other young men, the Jew Veitel Itzig, whom he had known already in his home town, Ostrava, and a young nobleman, Herr von Fink, who is a co-worker in the Schröter firm.